Helm Charts: Templating, Values, and Package Management

 Hook Weights

 Hooks execute in order of weight.
 Negative weights run first.
-Use this to ensure database migrations run before your application starts.
+This ensures database migrations run before your application starts.

 Testing Charts